Streaming Services Video Privacy Claims

 If you subscribe to one of the streaming services listed below, you may be eligible to participate and submit a claim through the Zimmerman Reed firm for compensation

-Investigations indicate that HBO Max, Disney+, Paramount+, and other Streaming Apps May be Selling Subscriber Video History to Facebook and Other Advertisers.
+Investigations indicate that Disney+, Paramount+, and Other Streaming Services May be Selling Subscriber Video History to Facebook and Other Advertisers.

-Streaming companies have been accused of violating your privacy rights by disclosing your personally identifiable information, including your video viewing history, to Facebook without your consent.
-This is a violation of federal law – including the Video Privacy Protection Act.
+Streaming services have been accused of violating your privacy rights by disclosing your personally identifiable information, including your video viewing history, to Facebook without your consent.
+This may be a violation of federal law – including the Video Privacy Protection Act.

-The private information collected by streaming companies includes a record of all videos that you watch on popular streaming services including HBO Max, Disney+, Paramount+, and ESPN+.
+The private information collected by streaming services includes a record of all videos that you watch on popular streaming services including Disney+, Paramount+, and ESPN+.
 Federal law requires companies to obtain your written consent to share your video watching information.

-We are seeking $2,500 for subscribers of HBO Max, Disney +, Hulu, Paramount+, and other streaming apps who are accused of unlawfully sharing your video watching history.
+We are seeking $2,500 for subscribers of Disney +, Hulu, Paramount+, and other streaming services who are accused of unlawfully sharing your video watching history.

 “The Video Privacy Protection Act allows for damages up to $2,500 per person.”